 Canada’s engagement in Mali

 Through an integrated approach, Canada is supporting Mali in its efforts to overcome the ongoing instability it has been facing since 2012, with the ultimate goal of helping to build a better future for all Malians.
+The country’s instability is negatively affecting the broader Sahel region, increasing the risk to Canadian investments and citizens, making it difficult for the Malian population, especially women, to actively participate in the peace process – thus exacerbating gender inequality– as well as threatening the stability of coastal West African states.
 In close collaboration with its international and regional partners, Canada contributes to efforts to achieve durable peace, sustainable development, and shared prosperity in Mali.
-It is important to invest in Mali as the country’s instability is negatively affecting the broader Sahel region, increasing the risk to Canadian investments and citizens, and making it difficult for the Malian population, especially women, to actively participate in the peace process – thus exacerbating gender inequality and conflict.

 Diplomatic engagement

-Mali is one of Canada’s most longstanding partners in Africa and within La Francophonie.
-It is also a focus country in Canada's National Action Plan on Women, Peace and Security to support women's empowerment, management and participation in the peace and reconciliation process and security efforts in Mali.
-Canada and Mali established diplomatic relations in 1969 and continue to maintain bilateral relations over half a century later, with a key foundation being Canada’s development assistance program.
+Mali is one of Canada’s most longstanding country partners in Africa.
+It is also a focus country in Canada's National Action Plan on Women, Peace and Security to support women's empowerment, management and participation in the peace and reconciliation process and security efforts.
+Canada and Mali established diplomatic relations in 1969 and continue to maintain bilateral relations over half a century later, with a key foundation being Canada’s international assistance program in the country.
 Mali is represented in Canada by its embassy in Ottawa since 1978, and Canada is represented by its embassy in Bamako since 1995.

-Canada has actively supported international efforts to restore stability in Mali since the 2012 coup d’état and the resulting crisis.
+Canada has actively supported international efforts to restore stability in Mali since the 2012, 2020 and 2021 coups d’état.
 This has included political and diplomatic support to help broker a peaceful settlement of the conflict.
-To that end, Canada works in conjunction with the Government of Mali, the United Nations, and other partners to enable the effective implementation of the Agreement for Peace and Reconciliation in Mali, which is also known as the Algiers Accord (in French only), and to support the return of peace and the protection of civilians in central Mali.
+To that end, Canada works in conjunction with the Government of Mali, the United Nations, and other partners to enable the effective implementation of the Agreement for Peace and Reconciliation in Mali, which is also known as the Accords d'Alger (in French only), and to support the return of peace and the protection of civilians in central Mali.
 Such efforts are complemented by an increased emphasis on stabilization programming.

 Development

-Canadian development assistance in Mali focuses on improving basic social services, such as education and health, including access to comprehensive and quality sexual and reproductive health services.
-It also emphasizes inclusive governance as well as promoting growth that works for everyone through climate-sensitive agriculture, and access to inclusive financial services.
-In line with Canada’s Feminist International Assistance Policy, Canada's programming places women and girls at the heart of all its interventions.
+In line with Canada’s Feminist International Assistance Policy, Canada's programming places women, adolescent girls and girls at the heart of all its interventions.
 Each project addresses an issue that hinders women's full participation and empowerment in a given sector of intervention.
-This has led to improved living conditions for Malians, and preserving these gains is essential to efforts to restore social and political stability to the country.
-Given Mali's socio-political and security context, Canada is taking a conflict-sensitive approach and working closely with various stakeholders to implement agile programming that is consistent with peace, security and humanitarian needs.
+Given Mali's fragile socio-political and security context, Canada is taking a conflict-sensitive approach and working closely with various stakeholders to implement agile and integrated programming that is consistent with peace, security and humanitarian needs.

 For more information on Canada’s development projects in Mali, consult the Project Browser.
 To learn more about the impact of Canada's development assistance to Mali, please see the Mali success stories.